High-speed rail: United Kingdom

 The UK's fastest high-speed line (High Speed 1) connects London St Pancras with Brussels, Paris and Amsterdam through the Channel Tunnel.
 At speeds of up to 300 km/h, it is the only high-speed line in Britain with an operating speed of more than 125 mph.

 The Great Western Main Line, South Wales Main Line, West Coast Main Line, Midland Main Line, Cross Country Route and East Coast Main Line all have maximum speed limits of 125 mph.
 Attempts to increase speeds to 140 mph on both the West Coast Main Line and East Coast Main Line were abandoned in the 1980s, due to trains operating on those lines not being capable of cab signalling, which was made a legal requirement in the UK for tracks permitted to operate any service at speeds greater than 125 mph, due to the impracticality of observing lineside signals at such speeds.

-North America
+America

 United States

 The United States has domestic definitions for high-speed rail varying between jurisdictions.